-Also keep in mind that most sanitizers off gas to some degree.
+Keep in mind that most sanitizers off-gas to some degree.
 When stored in their shipping containers and even in spray bottles or dispensing bottles, it is important to slowly vent the contents occasionally to prevent bursting the container and having a leak and spill.
-If you aren’t using the product regularly or if it is particularly hot, watch for bulging containers and take care to gently reduce the pressure.
+If you aren’t using the product regularly or if it is particularly hot outside, watch for bulging containers and take care to slowly open the cap to vent and reduce the pressure slowly.

 Use Standardized Dosing Measures